 Taking the Notary Exam

 Though Arizona doesn’t require a formal exam for notaries, an understanding of notarial laws and responsibilities is essential.
 Completion of a notary training course, while not mandatory, is recommended to ensure comprehensive knowledge of Arizona’s notarial laws and procedures.
-This preparation underscores the notary’s role in safeguarding public interest.
+This preparation underscores the notary’s role in safeguarding the public interest.

 Notary Training and Resources